-Supreme Court's remaining constitutional objections to Governor Paterson's appointment are both meritless.
-First, Supreme Court held that the application of POL § 43 to the Lieutenant Governor's Office was inconsistent with Article XIII, § 3 of the Constitution.
-Supreme Court Order at 16-17.
+Respondent's remaining constitutional objections to Governor Paterson's appointment are both meritless.
+First, Respondent argued below, and Supreme Court held, that the application of POL § 43 to the Lieutenant Governor's Office was inconsistent with Article XIII, § 3 of the Constitution.
+See, e.g., Supreme Court Order 16-17; Mem. of Law in Opp. to Motion for Interim Stay at 21 (Jul.
+27, 2009).
 That provision states that when the Legislature provides for the filling of vacancies in office, "in case of elective officers, no person appointed to fill a vacancy shall hold his or her office by virtue of such appointment longer than the commencement of the political year next succeeding the first annual election after the happening of the vacancy."
 N.Y.
 Const. art.
 XIII, § 3.

-Obviously, this provision does not bar POL § 43 or preclude Governor Paterson's appointment of Lieutenant Governor Ravitch.
+Obviously, this provision does not bar POL § 43 or preclude Governor Paterson's appointment of a Lieutenant Governor.
 At most, it might limit the Lieutenant Governor's term to the next annual election.
 See Radich v.
 Council of the City of Lackawanna, 93 A.D.2d 559, 567; 462 N.Y.S.2d 928, 933 (4th Dep't 1983), aff'd, 61 N.Y.2d 652, 460 N.E.2d 223 (1983).
 It is very doubtful, however, that § 3 has even that limited effect, given the highly uncertain meaning of "political year."
 The Constitution does not define "political year," but says only that "the political year and the legislative term shall begin on the first day of January."
 N.Y.
 Const. art.
 XIII, § 4.
 That provision gives no clear sense of when one "political year" ends and the next one begins, and whether, given § 4's focus on the legislative term, the concept of "political year" is the same for all offices.